Jack Quinn (footballer, born 1918)

 Jack Alban Quinn (11 June 1918 – 11 June 2006) was an Australian rules footballer who played with South Melbourne, Richmond and Melbourne in the Victorian Football League (VFL).

 Quinn started out in the Melbourne Boys League, playing for St Kilda Under 18s, before joining the first of his three league clubs, South Melbourne.

-He roved for Richmond in the 1940 VFL Grand Final, which they lost.
+After appearing for South Melbourne in Round 1, 1940, Quinn transferred to Richmond, playing as rover for them in the 1940 VFL Grand Final, which they lost.
 After four years out of the game, spent in the army, he returned for one final season in 1946, at Melbourne.